ChristianSteger/Precipitation_indices/README.md

 - **python_versus_CDO.py**: Compare output from **precipitation_indices.py** with results from the above shell script applying CDO.
 The plot below shows the result for eight precipitation indices computed from a COSMO simulation with a 0.11° grid spacing and derived from hourly data for the period 1979 - 1988.
-The output from **precipitation_indices.py** is shown in the left and the absolute difference to CDO in the right column.
+The output from **precipitation_indices.py** is shown in the left and the absolute difference (CDO - Python) in the right column.
 The maximum absolute error occurring in the field is displayed in the upper right of the figure panels.
 The non-random deviations for *temporal mean* are likely caused by the slight difference in computing the average over the 10 years (in the Python script, the average is weighted by the number of days in a year).
 For the *yearly maximum*, the *wet day frequency* and the *intensity*, the deviations are very small (and random) compared to the actual values.
 For *percentiles*, the deviations are considerably larger and particularly occur in the southern part of the domain (at least for the percentiles in the range of 90% - 99%).